About Me

 My work has also been featured on TV.
 Pastels were commissioned by BBC1 for the Randall and Hopkirk Deceased remake, abstracts for ITV’s The Shell Seekers starring Vanessa Redgrave, oil paintings in BAFTA award winning BBC2’s That Mitchell and Webb Look and the Disney Channel also commissioned paintings.

-This year began with changes to my ongoing corporate exhibition in Brighton.
-I have a solo show for the Brighton Festival in May at The Grange in Rottingdean, followed by a solo show at The Crypt Gallery in Seaford in October, see Exhibitions page for details.
+2025 began with changes to my ongoing corporate exhibition in Brighton.
+I have a solo show at The New Ashgate Gallery, Farnham in April to be followed by a solo exhibition at the Star Brewery Gallery, Lewes in August.
+I’m also preparing for exhibitions in 2026, including The Crypt Gallery, Seaford in October next year.
+See Exhibitions page for details.

 My work is a mixture of oils on canvas, drawings and charcoals portraying seas, trees and wildlife, also abstracts, to totally immerse yourself in.